16 Apr Sell a Flat With A Short Lease

 How much will it cost to extend a short lease property?

-This is a how long is a piece of string kind of question we are afraid.
+When you come to Sell Flat With A Short Lease how long is a piece of string kind of question we are afraid of.
 You can get a very (and we do mean very) rough estimate from a leasehold calculator however it will not be accurate.
 There are many variables when trying to get the price of extending your lease so it’s not as simple as just using a calculator.
 You can ask your solicitor to have a look at if there are any other flats in the block that has recently applied and been granted a lease extension and if so how much they paid.
 This may give you an idea, however, each lease extension will need to be tailored to your specific property.
 In order to get an exact cost, you will have to serve a section 42 notice.

 What is a section 42?